Tianze-Unimelb/Tianze.github.io/index.md

                         <h3 class="achievement-title">Our paper was accepted by ICIC2025</h3>
                         <p class="achievement-description">
                             Our research result "GlintNet: A Lightweight Global-Local Integration Network with Spatial-Channel Mixed Attention for ReID" was accepted by the International Conference on Intelligent Computing (ICIC2025).
-                            The model has reached advanced levels in multiple pedestrian re-identification benchmarks.
                         </p>
                         <div class="achievement-tags">
                             <span class="tag">CCF-C</span>